testingautomated-usi/deepmetis/DeepMetis-UE/README.md

 * Save all the captured images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/)

+> **NOTE**: Please note that the computer should have a monitor connected for SikuliX to work.
-> **NOTE**: We already provided examples of these images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/) but you must replace them to match your own screen resolution.
+> **NOTE**: We already provided examples of these images in the [sikulix_scripts/unityeyes.sikuli folder](sikulix_scripts/unityeyes.sikuli/) but you probably must replace them to match your own screen resolution.

 * Run the Sikulix IDE in [Sikulix_jars/sikulixide-2.0.4.jar](Sikulix_jars/) (you can simply double click on it).
 It will automatically install the Jython standalone version.
 * Open [sikulix_scripts/unityeyes.sikuli/unityeyes.py](sikulix_scripts/unityeyes.sikuli/unityeyes.py) inside the Sikulix IDE.
 * Press the Run button to verify that the Sikulix script is able to find and interact with all the GUI widgets

-> **NOTE**: If Sikulix cannot find any widget, please capture it again (a larger capture with some surrounding context may help).
+> **NOTE**: If Sikulix cannot find any widget, please capture it again (try to focus on the element and capture pixels that will always be present around the element).

 ## Step 2: Run DeepMetis